Thomas C. Hindman: Return to Mississippi

 Hindman's regiment returned to Mississippi later in 1848.
 In May 1849, Robert Hindman was killed by William Clark Falkner in a quarrel.
 Falkner had felt that Robert had attempted to block him from joining the Sons of Temperance brotherhood.
 In the quarrel, Robert pulled a gun which misfired, and Falkner stabbed him to death.
 He was acquitted, and then later killed a family friend of the Hindmans, again receiving an acquittal.
 The killings led to a gunfight between Thomas Jr. and Falkner that resulted in no injuries, and a duel was barely avoided.

 Hindman joined the Sons of Temperance himself, becoming active in the early 1850s and serving as a "recording scribe" for the organization.
 After completing his studies with Orlando Davis, he was admitted to the bar in 1851, but found his calling in politics.
 A major political debate in Mississippi during the 1851 elections concerned whether slavery should be allowed in the territories won during the Mexican–American War.
 Hindman served as delegate to a county Democratic Party convention and the state convention of the faction of the party that supported the expansion of slavery.
 Hindman initially supported John A. Quitman in the 1851 gubernatorial election, but switched allegiance to Jefferson Davis after Quitman withdrew.

-While Davis and the pro-states' rights Democrats narrowly lost the 1851 election, they regained the governorship in 1853.
-In that same year, Hindman was elected to a seat in the Mississippi House of Representatives from Tippah County.
+Davis and the pro-states' rights Democrats narrowly lost the 1851 election, but regained the governorship in 1853.
+That same year, Hindman was elected to a seat in the Mississippi House of Representatives from Tippah County.
 He was appointed to the judiciary committee and supported tax and education reform, reforms to the Mississippi Chancery Courts system, and the Fugitive Slave Act of 1850.
 He tried, with little success, to ensure that new railroads within the state complied with the requirements of their charters.
-In March 1854, the term of the legislature ended, marking the conclusion of Hindman's political career in Mississippi.